PaPa31/hm/docs/new-disk/partitioning-new-disk.md

 ---

 If you bought new disk you need to partition it and install OS in one of these partitions.
-I have 512Gb NVMe disk
+I have 512Gb NVMe disk.

 ## Linux